Disease Reporting

 - All HIV nucleotide sequences

-Syphilis test results should be submitted within three (3) working days and all other reportable STD (including HIV) test results should be submitted within seven (7) calendar days.
+Submit syphilis test results within three (3) working days and all other reportable STD (including HIV) test results within seven (7) calendar days.

 HIV/STD Reporting by Insurance Companies

-Insurance companies can use the Notification of Positive HIV Status form to report a positive HIV test.
-The purpose of this form is for insurance companies to report a positive HIV test for public health follow up by DSHS.
-Additionally, a processing fee of $25.00 must be paid to the DSHS fiscal department for this service.
+Insurance companies use the Notification of Positive HIV Status form to report a positive HIV test.
+DSHS uses this information to perform public health follow up.
+DSHS collects a processing fee of $25.00 for this service.

 Hepatitis C Reporting